AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 **Actions**

-Use the `targetPageParams()` function to set all the required data that needs to be send to [!DNL Target].
+Use the `targetPageParams()` function to set all the required data that must be sent to [!DNL Target].

 +++